evilstreak/markdown-js/README.md

 echo 'Hello *World*!' | md2html
 ```

-### More options
+### More Options

-If you want more control check out the documentation in
-[the .js files under src/][src_folder] which details all the methods and parameters
-available (including examples!).
-One day we'll get the docs generated
-and hosted somewhere for nicer browsing.
+If you want more control, check out the documentation in [the .js files under src/][src_folder] which details all the methods and parameters available (including examples!).
+One day we'll get the docs generated and hosted somewhere for nicer browsing.

 [src_folder]: https://github.com/evilstreak/markdown-js/blob/master/src

-Meanwhile, here's an example of using the multi-step processing to
-make wiki-style linking work by filling in missing link references:
+Meanwhile, here's an example of using the multi-step processing to make wiki-style linking work by filling in missing link references:

 ```js
 var md = require( "markdown" ).markdown,